polylang/wpml-to-polylang/readme.txt

 = Credits =

-The banner and icon were designed and by [Alex Lopez](http://www.alexlopez.rocks/)
+The banner and icon were designed by [Alex Lopez](http://www.alexlopez.rocks/)

 == Changelog ==

+= 0.2.1 (2016-05-06) =

+* Allow plugin localization from translate.wordpress.org

 = 0.2 (2015-11-19) =